+What is bill pay?
 The bank will send payments to the payees you designate.
 You can use this method to pay bills, send money to individuals, etc. You can use this method to pay anyone in the 50 United States and its territories who can accept a check – individuals, charge accounts, utilities, auto loans, professionals or services.
 However, tax payments (such as federal, state and local) and court-directed payments (such as alimony and child support) cannot be processed through our online bill payment system.

+Is it possible to schedule recurring payments?
 Yes.
 You can schedule weekly, semi-monthly and monthly recurring payments.
 The final payment of a recurring payment scheme is designated by a 'Final Payment Date.'

+How do I register for electronic bill payment?
+Bill Payment registration is easy!
 The first time you attempt to access the bill payment section of Internet Banking, you will be prompted to begin online registration.
 You are first requested to read and accept the authorization disclosure.
 Failure to accept the disclosure terms prevents the registration process from proceeding.